AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 There are several advanced options in the the "Load Selection" dialogue that will let you do differencing operations ( new, add, subtract, intersect, or invert) your current selection.

-For example of you were painting a layer mask you could change your current selction region by subtracting the shape of a mask or alpha channel from another layer or image.
+For example of you were painting a layer mask you could change your current selection region by subtracting the shape of a mask or alpha channel from another layer or image.

 ###Color Range Selection
 This action will load the "Color Range" dialogue.
 This dialogue is useful for using a color / luma keying approach to generate a new selection region.

-You can preview the effects of the selction region in the dialogue or use the "Selection Preview" pop-up menu to view the results in the main Photoshop  window.
+You can preview the effects of the selection region in the dialogue or use the "Selection Preview" pop-up menu to view the results in the main Photoshop  window.

 ###Inside Circular 50% Mask